 What kind of skills does a Virtual Assistant need?

 Much like an Administrative Assistant, Virtual Assistants need to be self-starters and able to work independently without direction; these skills are more important for Virtual Assistants as working from home requires more self-discipline and time management.
-A Virtual Assistant also needs to be good at multi-tasking, problem solving, and prioritization.
-However, while Virtual Assistants are on the rise, they are not thought to replace in-house Administrative Assistants anytime soon.
+A Virtual Assistant also needs to be good at multi-tasking, problem-solving, and prioritization.
+However, while Virtual Assistants are on the rise, they are will replace in-house Administrative Assistants anytime soon.